 Doctor and Patient

-The Doctor and Patient (DP) theme constitutes 37.5% of the marks for HME301-HME302.
-DP is assessed both within each individual clinical rotation (40% of the total DP mark) and by an Objective Structured Clinical Examination (OSCE) of material covered in HME301 and HME302 at the end of Year 3 (60% of the total DP mark).
+The Doctor and Patient (DP) theme constitutes 37.5% of the marks for HME301 and HME302.
+DP is assessed both within each individual clinical rotation (combined value of 40% of total DP mark) and by an Objective Structured Clinical Examination (OSCE) of material covered in HME301 and HME302 at the end of Year 3 (60% of the total DP mark).
 Intra-rotation assessment has three components, the weighting of which varies slightly between rotations:*

 a. ‘case synthesis’ The precise format and weighting will vary between rotations and may take the form of long case presentations, oral or written case commentaries or analyses, presentations of pre-operative assessments, completion of hospital admission notes, mental state examination presentations, or completion of written or oral referrals of patients with multiple problems.